 On Oct.
 26, 1967, naval pilot John McCain was shot down over Vietnam and was held captive in the Hanoi Hilton.
 When he was released six years later, he returned to the U.S. and regained his active flight status.
 He retired from the Navy in 1981 [source: John McCain].

 It also makes it difficult to paint McCain with a single brush.
-He's the only candidate to have engaged in a publicity battle with heiress and socialite Paris Hilton [source: AP].
+He was the only candidate to have engaged in a publicity battle with heiress and socialite Paris Hilton [source: AP].
 At a time when even some of his fellow Republicans lost their faith in the war in Iraq, McCain maintained his original stance in favor of it.
-While he's openly opposed to the use of gray-area torture, like water boarding, he also voted against a ban on its use, citing the CIA need for its use in interrogation [source: IHT].
+While he openly opposed to the use of gray-area torture, like water boarding, he also voted against a ban on its use, citing the CIA need for its use in interrogation [source: IHT].
 On the topic of Iran, he spoofed the lyrics of the Beach Boys song, "Barbara Ann" with his own version -- "bomb Iran."